My pepper plants used to look miserable by mid-July, mostly baking in the sun and getting chewed up by aphids.

 16. Cilantro to Attract Hoverflies

-Cilantro is notoriously finicky in the heat, but if you plant it early, it’s a powerhouse.
-When it bolts and flowers, it brings in hoverflies, whose larvae are basically aphid vacuums. (yes, really, they eat hundreds of them).
-Just let it flower and do its job.
+Cilantro is finicky in heat, but if you plant it early, it’s a powerhouse.
+When it bolts and flowers, it brings in hoverflies, whose larvae eat hundreds of aphids each (yes, really).

 Wait, Don’t Make This Fatal Mistake